Introducing Spin 360! First 500 signups will get 25% off ||

 Global Used Car Market Industry Trends: Analysis and Forecast

 The growing disposable income of working individuals is basically seen as propelling market growth.
 This enables consumers to purchase vehicles within a limited budget.
 In contrast, high-income households saw a 6.4% reduction followed by a 3.9% increase over the same period.
-The substantial growth in the used car market in recent years can be attributed to the cost competitiveness among new market players and the inability of a significant portion of customers to afford a new car.
+These used car market trends show a substantial growth in the used car market in recent years which can be attributed to the cost competitiveness among new market players and the inability of a significant portion of customers to afford a new car.

 Used Car Market Industry